THE PEOPLE OF GASMAR

 CORPORATE GOVERNANCE

-The Corporate Governance of Gasmar ensures the correct performance of the company in the market, and it is underpinned by ethical standards on the development of its commercial and operational activities.
+Gasmar’s Corporate Governance ensures the company acts appropriately in the market, guided by ethical standards in the conduct of its commercial and operational activities.

-Gasmar S.A. was incorporated as a closely held corporation on April 15, 1992, in the context of a growing residential and commercial energy demand in Chile, where domestic production and the volume of imports were insufficient to meet consumption needs.
+Gasmar S.A. was established as a privately held corporation (sociedad anónima cerrada) on April 15th, 1992, amid growing energy demand in Chile—both residential and commercial—where domestic production and import volumes were insufficient to meet consumption needs.

 • 1992